Geography, B.A.

 Demonstration of proficiency in one foreign language equivalent to the minimal passing grade on the exit examination in the 122 course is required.
 Students can demonstrate this proficiency by successfully completing Phase II of the Proficiency Test or by successfully completing the 122 course, including the exit exam administered as part of that course.

-Choose at least 1 of the following to fulfill a Carolina Core requirement
+Select at least one of the following to fulfill a Carolina Core requirement above: 1

 2. College Requirements (15-18 hours)